AKS Integration

 : The name of the secret that should be fetched from the vault (optional).
 If omitted, thename

-of the secret as defined in the session will be usedtoken
+of the secret as defined in the policy (a.k.a. session) will be usedtoken

 : A reference to anaad-token